 Scroll down to learn more about the following topics:

-6. Federal Investigation Opened into Immigration Policies of Local Law Enforcement Agencies
+- Publication of a “Sanctuary Jurisdictions List” by DHS & Federal Investigation into Immigration Policies of Local Law Enforcement Agencies

 #1.
 Congress passes the Laken Riley Act